Gallagher, Armia help Canadiens hold off Red Wings 3-2

 With their goalie pulled at the end, the Red Wings had the puck in the offensive zone in the final 10 seconds, but they exasperated their own home crowd by passing it around and letting the clock expire without a shot.

+“I think we can play better at home,” Montreal coach Claude Julien said.
+“Whether it’s bringing that road mentality to your home rink, somehow that’s what we need to do here.”

-NOTES: Canadiens D Shea Weber, who was hit in the face while blocking a shot Monday night against Minnesota, played Tuesday. … Howard played his 491st game, tying Guy Hebert for eighth on the career list among American-born goalies. … Petry’s father Dan was a major league pitcher and helped the Detroit Tigers win the World Series in 1984.
+NOTES: Canadiens D Shea Weber, who was hit in the face while blocking a shot Monday night against Minnesota, played 24:08 on Tuesday. … Howard played his 491st game, tying Guy Hebert for eighth on the career list among American-born goalies.

 UP NEXT